-As I describe in my introductory article, The Way of St Francis, or La Via di Francesco is a modern Italian pilgrimage, from La Verna to Rome, following the life and times of Italy's patron saint, St. Francis of Assisi.
+As I describe in my introductory article, The Way of St. Francis, or La Via di Francesco is a modern Italian pilgrimage, from La Verna to Rome, following the life and times of Italy's patron saint, St. Francis of Assisi.
 If you walk this pilgrimage route, you will feel the spirit of this enduring man everywhere.

-"Praised be You, my Lord, through our Sister Mother Earth, who sustains and governs us, and who produces various fruit with colored flowers and herbs. ~ St Francis of Assisi
+"Praised be You, my Lord, through our Sister Mother Earth, who sustains and governs us, and who produces various fruit with colored flowers and herbs. ~ St. Francis of Assisi

-Following St Francis and "Sister Mother Earth," below is the Google map I created from my GPS tracks, depicting the route we took in blue, the Via di Francesco del Nord, or the northern section from La Verna to Assisi, and for your convenience, the section we have not yet walked in orange, the Via di Francesco del Sud, or the southern section from Assisi to Rome (or Rome to Assisi depending on your direction of travel).
+Following St. Francis and "Sister Mother Earth," below is the Google map I created from my GPS tracks, depicting the route we took in blue, the Via di Francesco del Nord, or the northern section from La Verna to Assisi, and for your convenience, the section we have not yet walked in orange, the Via di Francesco del Sud, or the southern section from Assisi to Rome (or Rome to Assisi depending on your direction of travel).

 I have also included several alternatives in red, which we did not walk, but are also suggested in some informational sources.

-The southern routes' GPS tracks on my Way of St Francis maps, I downloaded from the official, Italian Way of St. Francis website.
+The southern routes' GPS tracks on my Way of St. Francis maps, I downloaded from the official, Italian Way of St. Francis website.
 I cannot guarantee their accuracy, as I found that there were route changes on the northern section, in which the official GPS tracks were not updated.
 There is always a band of organizations that make improvements along the way, and the website remains to be updated.

 As I stated, in the introduction to this pilgrimage, this is a route full of ups and downs, in fact the total elevation gain for the northern route is a whopping 7191 meters (23,593 feet)!!

-Compare that to the total elevation loss of the northern route of 7856 meters (25,774 feet) and you can see that the elevation changes are truly no joke!
+Compare that to the total elevation loss of the same route of 7856 meters (25,774 feet) and you can see that the elevation changes are truly no joke!
 And all this over a mere 185 kilometers!
 It felt like whatever elevation we gained, we in turn lost, maybe not always on the same day, but eventually it was about net neutral, despite the enormous effort of most days.